astoilkov/console-powers/README.md

 ### group(expanded:boolean = true)

 Begins a group.
 By default the group is expanded.
-Provide true if you want the group to be collapsed.
+Provide false if you want the group to be collapsed.

 ```javascript
 console.message()